carpentries-incubator/singularity-introduction/_episodes/08-singularity-mpi.md

 > > ~~~
 > > {: .language-bash}
 > >
 > > _Note that if you're running the Singularity Docker container directly from the command line to undertake your build, you'll need to provide the full path to the `.def` file **within** the container_ - it is likely that this will be different to the file path on your host system.
-For example, if you've bind mounted the directory on your local system containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`._
+For example, if you've bind mounted the directory on your local system containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`.
 > >
 > > Assuming the image builds successfully, you can then try running the container locally and also transfer the SIF file to a cluster platform that you have access to (that has Singularity installed) and run it there.
 > >
-> > Let's begin with a single-process run of `osu_hello` on _your local system_ (where you built the container) to ensure that we can run the container as expected.
+> > Let's begin with a single-process run of `startup/osu_hello` on _your local system_ (where you built the container) to ensure that we can run the container as expected.
 We'll use the MPI installation _within_ the container for this test. _Note that when we run a parallel job on an HPC cluster platform, we use the MPI installation on the cluster to coordinate the run so things are a little different..._
 > >
-> > Start a shell in Singularity container based on your image and then run a single process job via `mpirun`:
+> > Start a shell in the Singularity container based on your image and then run a single process job via `mpirun`:
+> >
 > > ~~~
 > > $ singularity shell --contain /home/singularity/osu_benchmarks.sif
 > > Singularity> mpirun -np 1 $OSU_DIR/startup/osu_hello